quinnrm/go-embed-exp/README.md

   - Fedora 40+

 It was written on and tested on Fedora, but it should work on other operating systems or distros.

+## Overview

+The main objective is to figure out how to use the embed filesystem to store files.
+Files can be stored as strings or byte slices, but what I really need is a virtual filesystem to read files from.